 from a state of disorder to a state of order over millions of years, a clear

+violation of the law that states that entropy is always increasing.
 The problem with this line of reasoning is that it treats a living organism

 as a closed system that does not interact with its environment.
 Reactions that